About Ink Pads

 Always store your ink pads upside down.
 This is to keep the ink on the surface of the pad.
 You don’t have to do this with pigment inks, which are so juicy that storing them upside down can result in an inky mess.

-Store your ink pads in clear plastic drawers, stacking all the similar ink pads together.
+Store your ink pads in Ink Pad Display Holder, stacking all the similar ink pads together.
 If the manufacturer hasn’t printed the color on the bottom of the ink pad, write it on with a Sharpie marker so it’s easy to find the right color.